Stop the spiral of overwhelm and suffering.

 • That's okay.
 Life happens.
 The emails will still be there.
 You can catch up when you're ready, or just pick up where you are.
 There's no right way to do this.

-• Yes.
-Completely free.
-No hidden costs, no upsells during the challenge.
-This is a gift.
-At the end, I'll tell you about The Art of Being Human training series if you want to go deeper, but there's no pressure to sign up for anything.
+• Donations are really welcome as it supports our programmes.
+If you can’t afford to make a donation, you can still receive it as a gift.
+At the end of the challenge, I'll tell you about The Art of Being Human CPD training series if you want to go deeper, but there's no pressure to sign up for anything.

 • No. Your email is safe with me.
 You'll receive the five daily emails, and after that, I'll send occasional updates about my work and offerings.
 You can unsubscribe anytime.